DEVAI (0XDEV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DEVAI Historical Price

-According to the latest data gathered on DEVAI live price page, the current price of DEVAI is 0.02848427USD.
-The circulating supply of DEVAI(0XDEV) is 836.31K 0XDEV , giving it a market capitalization of $23.82K.
+According to the latest data gathered on DEVAI live price page, the current price of DEVAI is 0.02805691USD.
+The circulating supply of DEVAI(0XDEV) is 836.31K 0XDEV , giving it a market capitalization of $23.46K.

 - 24-hour0.00%$ --$ --$ --